alsoGAMER/BotBase/DATABASE.md

 The module `BotBase.database.query` implements the following default methods to interact with the database.
 All methods either return the result of a query or `True` if the operation was successful or an exception if the query errored.

-Please note that the methods are **NOT** locked and that proper locking is needed if you think that your bot might get a `sqlite3.OoerationalError: database is locked` error when accessing the database.

 All queries are performed within a `with` block and therefore rollbacked automatically if an error occurs or committed if the transaction was successful.